taprobane99/iMac5KLinux/README.md

 Not tested on all iMacs (I only have a late 2015 iMac).
 Backup important files before running.

-Needs 35GB Disk Space (hopefully less now I disabled debug symbols) and 90 minutes compile time on a 2015 i7 iMac.
+Needs 7GB Disk Space and 70 minutes compile time on a 2015 i7 iMac.

 You should be able to easily switch back to your previous kernel from the GRUB menu at booth.